Mirkes/PQSQ-regularized-regression/README.md

 # PQSQ-regularized-regression
 The method of generalized regression regularization through PQSQ technique is presented.
 This approach includes lasso, elastic net and ridge regression as partial case.

+Theory of PQSQ approximation can be found in [wiki](https://github.com/Mirkes/PQSQ-regularized-regression/wiki)

 Current MatLab implementation includes several files:

 L1 is majorant function for L_1 norm.